ekmagiccat/currency-exchange/README.md

 ## Known Bugs

-- The application has an error message when accessing currency conversion rates.
+- The application allows for some non-number inputs that result in a NaN response.

 ## License